 Women will experience bleeding and discharge from the vagina after giving birth.
 It consists of blood, mucus, and uterine tissue.
 The uterus sheds its inner lining and the remnants of the pregnancy after the delivery.
 This postpartum bleeding lasts for 4-6 weeks.
 During this time, it is better to avoid tampons and use only sanitary pads, as tampons can increase the risk of infection.

-The vaginal area will be sore and even swollen for up to 6 weeks.
+The vaginal area will be sore and may even remain swollen for up to 6 weeks.
 Childbirth is very harsh on the vaginal tissue and needs time to recover.
 The swelling and soreness will gradually decrease in 4-6 weeks.

-3. Pain after Stitches
+3. Pain After Stitches

 About half of all women may need stitches in the vaginal area post-delivery, especially the first-time mothers.
-This is because the perineum, which is the skin between the vagina and the anus, could tear during a vaginal delivery.
+This is because the perineum, which is the skin between the vagina and the anus, could tear during vaginal delivery.
 It may also be cut by the doctor to widen the birth canal and let the baby out.
 This is called an episiotomy.
 The stitches take about 1 week to 10 days to heal completely.
 You may experience pain while urinating or sitting down during this time.
 It may help soak the area in warm water or apply infrared light to reduce pain and speed up healing.
 Consult your doctor if you have extreme pain or a foul odour from the vaginal area during this time.

 4. Wider Vagina and Dryness

 The vagina stretches incredibly to allow the baby’s head to come out.
-Due to this, it will feel more loose or wider after delivery.
+Due to this, it will feel looser or wider after delivery.
 While it may not return to its pre-pregnancy shape, the vagina will recover and feel more normal after 3-6 weeks.
 The decrease in oestrogen post-delivery also reduces the mucus in the vagina, making it feel very dry.
 Sexual intercourse could be uncomfortable or even painful due to this.
 Talk to your doctor if you experience severe pain or discomfort.

 Around 40 out of 100 women may experience incontinence for some time after delivery.
 Coughing or laughing hard may cause a small amount of urine to leak out involuntarily.
 This usually goes away 3-6 weeks after delivery and is not a cause for concern.
 Pelvic floor exercises will help you regain bladder control.